 Fax: Not for Public Use

 Judge McMillen is a graduate of the University of Detroit School of Law, and was a practicing lawyer for 17 years before being elected to the 51st District Court in 1994.
 She was appointed to the Oakland County Circuit Court in 2010.
-Judge McMillen is the past president of both the Oakland County District Judges Association and the Michigan District Judges Association and the chairperson of the Michigan Association of Treatment Court Professionals Annual Training Conference.
-She serves on various executive and advisory boards including the Oakland County Community Corrections Advisory.
+Judge McMillen is the past president of both the Oakland County District Judges Association and the Michigan District Judges Association.
+She serves on various executive and advisory boards including the Oakland County Community Corrections Advisory Board.

 - General motions are heard at 8:30 a.m.
 Wednesdays.
 Motions for summary disposition at are heard at 10:00 a.m.
 Oral arguments on appeal typically are heard at 11:00 a.m.
 Check-in with clerk.